CA Bar Exam July 2018 1-Hour Essays: Powerful Strategies.

 By the end of this course, you will learn to write successful responses to the 1-hour essays.
 The IRAC approach is used to organize the lectures.
-I have decoded the exam and have produced formulas that you can apply.
+I have decoded the exam and have produced formulas and advanced techniques that you can apply.
 You will see improvements in the key areas of:

 - Issue spotting.